wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 Using a forwarding proxy
 ------------------------

-It is possible to access Wazuh Cloud Service using an NGINX forwarding proxy.
-Eventually, the resulting environment will have the following structure:
+It is possible to access your environment using an NGINX forwarding proxy:

 .. thumbnail:: ../../images/cloud-service/nginx-scheme.png
     :align: center
     :width: 100%

-Follow these steps:
+To achieve this configuration, follow these steps:

 1. Deploy a new instance in a public subnet with internet access.